WuerthPhoenix/tornado/src/executor/archive/doc/README.md

 When the "archive_path" is specified but there is no correspondence on the configured "paths", or it is not possible to resolve all the path parameters, then the event will not be archived.
 Instead, an error is returned.

+The event from the payload is written into the lof file in json format, one event per line.